With COVID-19 cases rising throughout Virginia, Governor Ralph Northam has announced new, targeted measures to slow the spread of the coronavirus.

 - Continued limits on dining establishments: Virginia restaurants are currently governed by strict social distancing and sanitization requirements, which remain in place.
 The on-site sale, consumption, and possession of alcohol remains prohibited after 10:00 p.m. in any restaurant, dining establishment, food court, brewery, microbrewery, distillery, winery, or tasting room.
 All restaurants, dining establishments, food courts, breweries, microbreweries, distilleries, wineries, and tasting rooms must close by midnight.

-- Teleworking: Employees that can telework are strongly encouraged to do so.
+- Teleworking: Employees who can telework are strongly encouraged to do so.

-The full text of Executive Order 72, which details these restrictions, is online here.
+The full text of Executive Order 72, which details these temporary restrictions, is online here.